NASA-AMMOS/slim/CONTRIBUTING.md

 Here's some guidance on submitting a best practice guide change request:
 1. Navigate to our [issue tracking system](https://github.com/NASA-AMMOS/slim/issues) and file a new issue
 2. Select the new best practice guide change / improvement request template button
    1. Fill out the template fields to the best of your ability

+#### Submitting Process Improvement Need Requests

+Process improvement need requests are the atomic needs that represent SLIM community challenges.
+Needs are often aggregated together to develop comprehensive guides.
+You can help us identify and fill out needs that can help SLIM assess which process improvement needs are most important.
+However, please make sure to do the following prior to submitting a request:
+- **Check for duplicates** - there may be an issue ticket already describing your change / improvement request, so check the [issue tracking system](https://github.com/NASA-AMMOS/slim/issues) first

+Here's some guidance on submitting a process improvement need request:
+1. Navigate to our [issue tracking system](https://github.com/NASA-AMMOS/slim/issues) and file a new issue
+2. Select the new process improvement need request template button
+   1. Fill out the template fields to the best of your ability

+#### Submitting Website Feature Requests

+Our SLIM website is constantly evolving, and you can help us by submitting reqeuests for new features.
+However, please make sure to do the following prior to submitting a request:
+- **Check for duplicates** - there may be an issue ticket already describing your change / improvement request, so check the [issue tracking system](https://github.com/NASA-AMMOS/slim/issues) first

+Here's some guidance on submitting a website feature request:
+1. Navigate to our [issue tracking system](https://github.com/NASA-AMMOS/slim/issues) and file a new issue
+2. Select the website feature request template button
+   1. Fill out the template fields to the best of your ability

 #### Submitting Security Vulnerability Issues